The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Whilst I was at the Circus Maximus, I thought of Cleander.
-I remember being told that the praetorian guards were sent to put down the disturbances of that faithful day, but Pertinax, who was now City Prefect of Rome, dispatched the Vigiles Urbani to oppose them.
-Cleander fled to the Imperial Palace, and then ran to Laurentum in the house of the Quinctilii, for protection, but the mob followed him calling for his head.
+Whilst I was at the Circus Maximus, my thoughts turned to Cleander.
+I remember being told the Praetorian Guard were sent to quell the unrest of that fateful day, but Pertinax, now City Prefect of Rome, dispatched the Vigiles Urbani to oppose them.
+Cleander fled to the palace, and then to Laurentum, to the house of the Quinctilii for protection, but the mob pursued him, calling for his head.

 MARCIA.

-I remember that occurrence, but why dost thou think of that horrible death of Cleander?
-He was against thee?
+I remember that occurrence.
+But why dost thou dwell upon the dreadful death of Cleander?
+Was he not against thee?

 COMMODUS.

-That is what thou made me believe.
-Nevertheless, I make mention of this, because I had a terrible phantasmagoria yester.
+That is what thou madest me believe.
+Nevertheless, I speak of it because I had a terrible phantasmagoria yesternight.

 MARCIA.